Dental Implants – Spring Hill, TN

 Dental implants can also be used to support a full or partial denture.
-These dentures look just as natural as traditional ones, but they come with a multitude of benefits:
+These dentures look just as natural as traditional ones, but they come with a multitude of benefits compared with traditional dentures:

-- Implant-retained dentures will never slip, pop, or click unexpectedly.
+- Implant dentures will never slip, pop, or click unexpectedly.